etingof/snmpsim/README.md

 How to use SNMP simulator
 -------------------------

-Once installed, invoke snmpsimd.py and point it to a directory with simulation data:
+Once installed, invoke `snmpsim-command-responder` and point it to a directory with simulation data:

 ```
-$ snmpsimd.py --data-dir=./data --agent-udpv4-endpoint=127.0.0.1:1024
+$ snmpsim-command-responder --data-dir=./data --agent-udpv4-endpoint=127.0.0.1:1024
 ```

 Simulation data is stored in simple plaint-text files having OID|TYPE|VALUE